dreamportdev/Osdev-Notes/Memory_Management/Heap_Allocation.md

 |------|------|------|-----|--------|-----|-------|-----|-------|
 |  X   |  X   |  X   |     |   X    |     | cur   |     |       |

-Now the third `alloc()` call will be work similarly as the others, and you can imagine the results.
+Now the third `alloc()` call will work similarly to the others, and you can imagine the results. `

 What we have so far is already an allocation algorithm, that's easy to implement and very fast!
 Its implementation is very simple: